loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 * No swearing
 * No encryption
 * No broadcasting music
-* Even though your radio *can* work on FRS/CB/GMRS bands, you shouldn't use it for that (you should buy a separate radio for that)
+* Although your ham radio *can* work on FRS/CB/GMRS bands, you shouldn't use it for that (you should buy a separate radio for that)
 * Ham radio can be used without a license in an emergency

 ## FRS vs. CB vs. MURS vs. GMRS vs. ham